Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Just weeks after Southwest Airlines announced a rewards-earning debit card, United Airlines seems poised to do the same.
+Just weeks after Southwest Airlines announced a rewards-earning debit card, United Airlines has done the same.

 Advertisement

-United’s upcoming debit card — dubbed the United MileagePlus® Debit Rewards — will earn United MileagePlus miles in exchange for a $4 monthly fee.
+United’s new debit card — dubbed the United MileagePlus® Debit Rewards — earns United MileagePlus miles in exchange for a $4 monthly fee.
 This monthly fee is waived if you maintain an average monthly balance of $2,000 in your account.

 United MileagePlus Debit Rewards Leak